Employment Application Process

 Projects are then given opportunity to confirm or defer employment.

-If confirmed, a letter of acceptance would be sent to volunteer.
+If confirmed, a letter of acceptance would be sent to the applicant.

-Volunteer will upload acceptance letter onto ApplicantStack and proceed with the on-boarding process as instructed by the FCF Hiring Team.
+From there, the applicant will proceed to the on-boarding process as instructed by the FCF Hiring Team.

 Volunteer has committed to abide by the FCF Core Distinctives.